MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P11-Reconstructing-Networking-Layer/content.md

 ---

+Now that we have a working `CommentsViewController` the next step will be to build the methods necessary to pull data from the API.

+Going back to the API documentation you'll find how to send a pull request to retrieve a specific post's comments.

 > [action]
 > Open Postman and send a **GET** request with this URL
 > `https://api.producthunt.com/v1/comments?sory_by=votes&order=asc&per_page=20&search[post_id]=1`
+>

+# Create Comment Model

 Let's start by creating the model that will hold the **id** and **body** of a comment retrieved from the API.